-Garmin Coach is a free feature that lives inside of Garmin Connect. it's all about helping you train for a run or race you've got locked into your calendar.
+Garmin Coach is a free feature that lives inside Garmin Connect - and it's all about helping you train for a run or race you've got locked into your calendar.

 Once you've picked out a plan, you'll be delivered workouts based on your running ability to make sure you can complete that run or race.
-These plans adapt based on your progress and runs tracked.
-So, a bit like what you get from Polar's Running Program.
-If you've struggled on a workout in your plan, it will make adjustments to upcoming workouts in your schedule.
+These plans adapt based on your progress and the runs you track.

 Aside from providing running workouts, it will also give you videos to better explain drills and offer tips on aspects like race preparation or nutrition to make sure you're properly fuelled for taking on one of these plans.

 Those plans are developed by real-life coaches and currently cover 5k, 10k, and half marathon distances, meaning they're primarily for beginners and intermediate runners.